carlosrgzm/googleanalytics/README.md

 2. Run composer update to pull down the latest version of Google Analytics package.

-3. Now open up app/config/app.php and add the service provider to your providers array.
+3. Now edit config/app.php and add the service provider and the aliases in the providers and aliases arrays.

- >  'providers' => array(
+ >  providers
         'Carloscsrm\Googleanalytics\GoogleanalyticsServiceProvider',

-    ),
+ >  aliases

-The Alias is automatically added by the system, you don't need add it manually.
-The alias is **Googleanalytics**
+        'Googleanalytics' => 'Carloscsrm\Googleanalytics\GoogleanalyticsFacade',

 ## Configuration
 Run `php artisan config:publish carloscsrm/googleanalytics` and modify the config file with your own Analytics ID.

 ## Usage